ghiander/abcount/README.md

 **ABCount** is an extended cheminformatics package to work with acidic and basic groups in molecules.
 The package includes the following functionalities:
 - `ABCounter`: SMARTS-based matcher to determine the number of acidic and basic groups in molecules.
 - `ABClassBuilder`: Converter that accepts a dictionary of pKa numerical values and yields an `ABClassData` object with their corresponding classes such as `STRONG`, `WEAK`, and `NONE`.
-- `IonMatcher`: Matcher that accepts an `ABClassData` object and yields an `IonDefinition` containing information about the major specie at pH 7.4 and its corresponding ionic class and explanation.
+- `IonMatcher`: Matcher that accepts an `ABClassData` object and yields an `IonDefinition` containing information about the major species at pH 7.4 and its corresponding ionic class and explanation.

 ## How to install the tool
 ABCount can be installed from pypi (https://pypi.org/project/abcount).